serglider/farba/README.md

 **_getRGB_** - method returns a string representing CSS RGB value for the current color.
 RGB components as integer.

-**_getPercentRGB_** - method returns the red component of the current color.
-Data type: number.
+**_getPercentRGB_** - method returns a string representing CSS RGB value for the current color.
 RGB components as percentage value.

 **_getHex_** - method returns a hexadecimal representation of the current color. if truthy argument provided, hash sign will be inserted at the beginning.
 Data type: string.
 ```javascript